dxos/arena/docs/arena-test-plan.md

 ### Instructions:
+* Open a new issue and use the format of 'Manual test run' + app + version in the title.
+* Use the label of 'QA' for the new issue.
+* Update https://github.com/dxos/gravity/blob/main/docs/content/qa/index.md with a link to the new issue.
+* If any bugs are found, open new issues if they don't already exist.
+Add links into the test issue.
+Add a comment on the issue of the format "Feature: Name of feature : BROKEN"
+* Update https://github.com/dxos/gravity/blob/main/docs/content/qa/index.md with a list of broken features with links to the issues.
+* When a manual test is added to automation via playwright, remove it from the template.
-* You should be testing using 2 machines with 2 different browsers (Brave / Chrome / Firefox are initial targets).
+* Test using 2 machines with 2 different browsers (Brave / Chrome / Firefox are initial targets).
 * If that's not possible, use two different profiles of Chrome / Brave on a single machine.
 * Reset browser local storage between test runs.
-* Each daily run should be a separate issue in Github https://github.com/dxos/arena/issues with the form below filled out.
-This issue should
+* Each daily run should be a comment in the testing tracking issue with the form below filled out.
 * Each person on the QA duty should attach at least one screen recording per week.

 ### Details: